 Ten minutes later, my bag was packed and I was ready to go.
 We picked up his wife, mom and dog Zazou, and were on our way.

 Traffic in Bucharest is rated fifth-worst in the world, and it took us over an hour to get out of the city.
 However, we still made it to Brasov before sunset, and I was dropped off at the Kismet Dao Hostel to spend the night.
 Kismet Duo was the first hostel in Brasov, and one of the best.
-Close to the old town, spacious, good facilities with a full kitchen and game room, and clean bathrooms.
+Close to the old town, spacious, good facilities with a full kitchen, a game room, and clean bathrooms.

 After dropping off my bag, I ventured into the town to look for dinner.
 Twilight was just ending, but I was still able to get a good shot of the Hollywood-esque sign on the hill proclaiming Brasov.
 From there, I made my way to Beraria Ciucas, a local restaurant the hostel receptionist had recommended as being cheap with large portions.
 The waitress hardly spoke any English, but I was able to get a recommended dish to try – meat with a side of polenta.
 Unfortunately, I have absolutely no idea what the meat was, but it certainly wasn’t muscle meat.
-It tasted like mutton, and was vaguely reminiscent of liver.
+It tasted like mutton and was vaguely reminiscent of liver.
 I can’t say I was the biggest fan of the flavor or texture, but I could tell the quality was really good.
 I also got one of their mititei, meaning mini sausage.
 Ciucas is known for their mititei, and theirs is anything but mini.
 I could definitely see why they were voted as the best.